-|Lambertville Wing Dam Hike||1.6||100||Easy||Leashed|
+|Lambertville Wing Dam Hike||1.6||Easy||Lambertville||20||Y|

-|Washington Crossing State Park Hike to Bowmans Tower||3||525||Easy||No|
+|Washington Crossing State Park Hike to Bowmans Tower||3||Easy||New Hope||405||N|

 This easy hike along the Delaware Canal State Park is full of beauty and history.
+While this towpath hike isn’t short, it’s dead flat and very easy.
+As long as you can walk for 2-3 hours, you should be fine.
+If you want to break the hike in half and have lunch, Stockton, NJ, at the mid-point of the hike, is a great option.
 Shaded paths, river views, and peace and quiet are the hallmarks of this hike, suitable for all levels of hiker.

-This hike from Stockton, NJ to Bulls Island State Park takes you on a loop through NJ and PA along the Delaware River Trail, with great river views.
-Although it’s a little long, it’s very flat and a great hike for beginners.
+This hike from Stockton, NJ to Bulls Island State Park takes you on a loop through NJ and PA along the Delaware River Trail, following a historic rail line and offering great river and wildlife views.
+Don’t let the length put you off, it’s very flat and a great hike for beginners.
 And you can do it on a bike too if you prefer.

 This easy hike takes you to Bowman’s Tower, through Bowman’s Hill Wildflower Preserve, and then ends at historic soldier graves from 1776 at Washington Crossing State Park.
 It’s a great hike with tons to see in a short distance.